trofi/nix-olde/README.md

 `--nixpkgs` / `-n` is most useful when you are looking for packages that were not yet updated in a particular development branch of `nixpkgs` repository (usually `staging` or `master`).

+`--flake` / `-f` is useful for evaluation of system different from the default.

 # How `nix-olde` works